 The Anglican Church of Canada – Indigenous Ally Toolkit

 The Anglican Church of Canada – Reconciliation Toolkit – learn the history, resources for study and use, building relationships and practicing reconciliation

-Anglican Church of Canada – Indigenous Ministries – provides links to information about the work of Archbishop Mark MacDonald and The Anglican Council of Indigenous People, including the Sacred Teaching Podcast and other resources as we move toward the creation of the self-determining Anglican Indigenous Church.
+Anglican Church of Canada – Indigenous Ministries – provides links to information about the work of the National Indigenous Archbishop and The Anglican Council of Indigenous People, including the Sacred Teaching Podcast and other resources as we move toward the creation of the self-determining Anglican Indigenous Church.

 Additionally, First Nations Child and Family Caring Society has some great learning resources whether you are trying to talk to your children or trying to understand this for yourself.
 There are a series of books about “Spirit Bear” that put these complicated issues in terms children and all of us can better understand.
 One of the books not in print, but available for download as a PDF is “Spirit Bear’s Guide to the Truth and Reconciliation Commission of Canada Calls to Action”.